lorenzoorsingher/CVBallTracking/README.md

 ## Detection

 In the folder `yolotools` you can find the scripts to create the dataset, train the model and test it.
 The dataset is composed of images and labels, the labels are in the YOLO format.
 The final system uses a YOLOv8n model.

+If you are not interested in training a new YOLO model you can skip this step and use the weights provided in the `weights` folder.

 ### Annotation